Part One: The end

 We lay there in silence for several minutes, our bodies still as one.
-It's only when our breathing returns to normal that he disconnects us.
-I find myself whimpering because veracity is returning, and I never really want it to.
+It's only when our breathing returns to normal that he gets up.
+Veracity is returning, and I never really want it to.
 You see, in a perfect world we would lay like this all night, but sadly this is reality, and in reality we are nothing but an occasional fling.

-"So," his remote voice startles me from my thoughts, "Why are you leaving?
+"So," his voice startles me from my thoughts.
+"Why are you leaving?
 And be honest, Granger.
-Don't give me any bullshit about your passion to become a healer either," Draco sneers, "You may feed everyone that lie, but I know its complete bollocks, all of it, and you know it.
-You didn't even want to be a bloody healer until after we started sleeping together."
+Don't give me any bullshit about your passion to become a Healer either," Draco frowns.
+"You may feed everyone that lie, but I know its complete bollocks, all of it.
+You didn't even want to be a bloody Healer until after we started sleeping together."

-Fixing the last button, I turn to face him; head held high as I reply as cold as he sounds, "What I want to know is why you care, Draco?
+Fixing the last button, I turn to face him.
+My head is held high as I reply as cold as he sounds, "What I want to know is why you care, Draco?
 It's very unlike you to give a damn about anyone other than yourself."